-The designated safeguarding lead (and deputy) undertake Level 3 child protection training at least every two years.
-The Head Teacher, all staff members and governors receive appropriate child protection training which is regularly updated and in line with advice from the Essex Safeguarding Children Board (ESCB).
+The designated safeguarding lead (and deputy/deputies) undertake Level 3 child protection training at least every two years.
+The Headteacher, all staff members and The Board of Directors receive appropriate child protection training which is regularly updated and in line with advice from the Essex Safeguarding Children Board (ESCB).
 In addition, all staff members receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Records of any child protection training undertaken is kept for all staff and governors.
+Records of any child protection training undertaken is kept for all staff and The Board of Directors.

-The school ensures that the designated safeguarding lead (and deputies) also undertakes training in inter-agency working and other matters as appropriate
+The Board of Directors ensures that the designated safeguarding lead (and deputy) also undertakes training in inter-agency working and other matters as appropriate